actualbudget/actual/docs/tour/settings.md

 The settings screens in Actual provide you with a number of options for managing the look and feel of your budget along with some more system specific settings.

+The Settings screen can be accessed by clicking the down arrow by your budget name or by going, in the sidebar, to More > Settings.

+NB: The screenshots below have not yet been updated to show the More dropdown

 ![](/img/using-actual/settings-1.png)

 ### Formatting